sony/nnabla/README.md

 ```
 pip install nnabla-ext-cuda101
 ```
-for version 10.1 CUDA Toolkit.
+Above command is for version 10.1 CUDA Toolkit.

 for other versions:
 `pip install nnabla-ext-cuda100` for CUDA version 10.0.